baboufragile/RPG/README.md

 # RPR FROM Baptiste Fremaux

-There is still some issues with the Living class and i don't have time now to resolve it
+There is still some issues with the Living class and i didn't had time now to resolve it